-Have you been frustrated when you had a first glimpse at Spring/Summer 2016’s trends last fall?
+Have you been frustrated when you had a first glimpse at Spring/Summer trends when watching the fashion weeks’ reports last fall?
 Victorian inspired, lingerie by day, clothes that look like Art 101, off or free shoulders, tied up, wraps, pleats, shine, ruffles, white shirts, and stripes!
 Here the latter two seem the only wearable one.
 OMG, (wo)men what were you thinking was my first thought!
 Read on for spring trends that work for women over 40.

 Victorian inspired clothes

 Don’t they know that at 40+ we are still in the work force and are expected to fit in an office chair, drive a car or use the subway?
 This style may only work when you plan to marry this spring and you arrive in a horse carriage like a British Princess.

 This trend reminds me of a conversation I had with my granny when I was helping her in the kitchen.
 She told me that after WWII, refugees from the Poland and farther East rioted bombed out houses.
 They found these beautiful slips with lace and wore them as summer dresses thereby even more upsetting the locals.